kristov/cnc-tools-go/README.md

     $ cat cube.wkt | cnc rotate --angle=45
     LINESTRING(0 0,14.14 14.14,0 28.28,-14.14 14.14,0 0)

+### `scale`

+Scale a shape by and X any Y factor.
+A value of 1.0 indicates no scaling:

+    $ cat cube.wkt | cnc scale --x=2 --y=2
+    LINESTRING(0 0,40 0,40 40,0 40,0 0)

+Negative values seem to have a mirroring effect.

 ### `mirrory`

 This mirrors the shape in the Y axis (produces a mirror to the left)